5.11% Barclays Retirement Interest Only Mortgage New For 2025

 What is the maximum age for an interest-only mortgage?

 Generally, the maximum age for a retirement interest-only mortgage is 95.
 However, this can vary among lenders and some may accept applications from those who are older than this.
-It is important to check with each lender individually in order to find out their specific requirements.
+It is essential to check with each lender individually to determine their specific requirements.

 Can Over 70s get an interest-only mortgage?

 Yes, over 70s can get an interest-only mortgage.
 However, each lender will have different requirements and the amount you can borrow may be limited.
-It is important to speak to a specialist mortgage adviser to ensure that you find a product which is suitable for your individual circumstances.
+It is important to speak to a specialist mortgage adviser to ensure you find a product suitable for your individual circumstances.

 What is a retirement interest only mortgage?